Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing

-However, a random variable cannot be tested directly, only its realisation can -- i.e.\ the bit string $x \in \{0,1\}^n$ produced by the random variable $X$\@.
-To assess whether to accept or reject the null hypothesis, a statistical test calculates a specific measure of $x$ (e.g., its mean), known as the \textit{test statistic} $t$, and analyses how likely this test statistic is to be observed, assuming that the underlying random variable is uniform.
-Test statistics calculated from realisations of a uniform distribution are normally distributed, so one can calculate how likely observing certain ranges of the test statistic is by using concentration inequalities. \\

-More precisely, this likelihood is captured by a probability known as the \textit{p-value}, which can be defined as follows: \begin{definition}[p-value] Given an observed test statistic $t$ obtained by calculating a measure from the realisation of a random variable $X = x \in \{0,1\}^n$ and $T$, the (normally distributed) variable associated with all the possible measure values, the p-value $\mathsf{p} \in [0, 1]$ is defined as where $\mathrm{U}_n \in \{0,1\}^n$ is uniformly distributed. \end{definition}
+However, a~random variable cannot be tested directly; only its realisation can---i.e.,\ the bit string $x \in \{0,1\}^n$ produced by the random variable $X$\@.
+To assess whether to accept or reject the null hypothesis, a~statistical test calculates a specific measure of $x$ (e.g., its mean), known as the \textit{{test statistic}} $t$, and~analyses how likely this test statistic is to be observed, assuming that the underlying random variable is uniform.
+Test statistics calculated from realisations of a uniform distribution are normally distributed, so one can calculate how likely observing certain ranges of the test statistic is by using concentration inequalities.
+More precisely, this likelihood is captured by a probability known as the \textit{p}-value, which is defined as follows. \begin{Definition}[\emph{p}-value] Given an observed test statistic $t$ obtained by calculating a measure from the realisation of a random variable $X = x \in \{0,1\}^n$ and $T$, the~(normally distributed) variable associated with all the possible measure values, the~\emph{p}-value $\mathsf{p} \in [0, 1]$ is defined as where $\mathrm{U}_n \in \{0,1\}^n$ is uniformly distributed. \end{Definition}

-A range of p-values is defined that provide a threshold at which the null hypothesis is rejected i.e.\ when the test is deemed to fail.
-If a test ensures there is, at most, a $1\%$ chance it incorrectly rejects that the RNG is producing uniform random numbers\footnote{Known as the type 1 error -- when a statistical test incorrectly rejects a true null hypothesis.}, then it would, for example, conclude failure if $\mathsf{p} \notin [0.01,1]$\@.
+A range of \emph{p}-values is defined that provides a threshold at which the null hypothesis is rejected, i.e.,\ when the test is deemed to fail.
+If~a test ensures that there is, at~most, a~$1\%$ chance that it incorrectly rejects that the RNG is producing uniform random numbers ({{known} as the type 1 error---when a statistical test incorrectly rejects a true null hypothesis}), then it would, for~example, conclude failure if $\mathsf{p} \notin [0.01,1]$\@.
 This threshold for failure is on one tail only, so it only fails test statistics that are sufficiently biased away from the expected value in one direction.
-More generally, tests are two-tailed and conclude failure if the observed p-values are outside of a sufficiently large interval, for example, if $\mathsf{p} \notin [0.005, 0.995]$. \\
+More generally, tests are two-tailed and conclude failure if the observed \emph{p}-values are outside of a sufficiently large interval---for~example, if~$\mathsf{p} \notin [0.005, 0.995]$.